 - Say “no” when you really don’t want to be accommodating or go out of your way to please someone else.
 This way you can say “yes” with enthusiasm at other times and really mean it.

-If you enjoyed this post we are sure you will enjoy getting to know some of the other goddesses we also write about.
+We hope you enjoyed this post.
+Be sure to get to know some of the other goddesses we also write about.
 You can find the complete list of goddesses sorted across regions and religions here.

 Featured Image Credit: Via Wikimedia Commons